Skip to content

 Christmas ham recipe

-Give this traditional Christmas ham recipe a go – simmered in bay-infused cider and roasted with a mustard and demerara glaze, it makes for a magnificent festive centrepiece.
-You can make this recipe up to 2 days in advance, to the point where you score the skin.
-Then chill until ready to glaze.
+This traditional Christmas ham recipe is packed with festive flavours – simmered in bay-infused cider and roasted with a mustard and demerara glaze, it makes for a magnificent centrepiece for your Christmas dinner or Boxing Day spread.
+You can make this recipe up to 2 days in advance, to the point where you score the skin, then chill until ready to glaze.
+Find out how to make Christmas ham and get ahead for the festivities!
 See method

 • Serves 8